au-ts/libvmm/docs/camkes_to_cp_guide.md

 ### Standard C library

-Standard C library functionality is available on CAmkES, but not on seL4CP.
-We haven't yet discussed if there should be a C library, a subset of a C library, or no C library at all.
+Standard C library functionality is available on CAmkES, but seL4CP does not enforce any particular C library, or even the use of C as an implementation language.

 ### Synchronization Primitives